ayumi-ayumi/Learner_Mentor_App/README.md

 To be able to do this we need our database name, in my example that is 'postgresql-parallel-63698' (notice that is mentioned on the output when we created the db, otherwise you can see the db name from the Heroku web console)

 **Mac / Linux / Windows**
-(might need to add sudo for Mac/Linux)
+(might need to add sudo for Mac/Linux) PostgreSQLの拡張ライブラリーPostGisを追加
 ```
 heroku pg:psql postgresql-parallel-63698  <<< replace with your db name
 ```